uc-cdis/thor/README.md

 # Overview

-this new tool should help us achieve a fully-automated hands-free Gen3 release.
+This new tool should help us achieve a fully-automated hands-free Gen3 release.
 We need to eliminate “toil” from our day-to-day tasks so we can focus on project-specific tasks, maintenance of our CI/CD pipelines, expansion of the Gen3-QA framework, test coverage and innovation.

 Manual and repetitive work is boring and error-prone, as software engineers, we can do better than this.